ChrisDeFreitas/guitarjoe/README.md

 -- add header button: Backups
 -- functions: backup, restore, delete, save/load from file?
 -- default save to Local Storage
+- allow for number and range of frets to changed by user
 - add ability to play videos in background
 - dig into source-map-explorer details